CDRv5 Client – Database Connectivity and Sharing

 Choosing Database Security (Authentication)

 The MS-SQL security model supports Database security, Operating System security or mixed mode (both).
-Your database administrator (perhaps yourself) setup the security model when the MS-SQL Server was installed.
+Your database administrator would have setup the security model when the MS-SQL Server was installed.
 The CDRv5 Client software supports all MS-SQL security models.

 In summary, the security is a two-step process: 1) authorize a domain user to access MS-SQL server using its own security configuration and 2) configuring the CDRv5 Database Users table to allow access to its data.

 For database connectivity, click on "Home > Database".
 Under "Database Connectivity" enter the MS-SQL Database name where the CDRv5 Database was installed.
 If the database is not yet created, the Connectivity Wizards allows you to create an new CDRv5 Database.

 Click on “Test SQL Server Connectivity“ to test SQL Database engine connectivity.

 Click on "Test CDRv5 Database Connectivity" to test the existance of the CDRv5 Database on the SQL Database engine.
 If the configuration used during the logon sequence (Home > Logon) uses the OS Authentication method, both "Database Server Username" and "Database Server Password" fields are disabled.
 Otherwise, you will have to provide these values to test the database connectivity.